standrewsdigital/digital-pattern-library/README.md

 This command starts grunt in a "watch" mode which means it will monitor file in `src/` and if something changes will run the appropriate tasks to rebuild `core/` and `docs/`.
-It also stars a live reload server so that any pages open to local copies of the docs will get reloaded once it has rebuilt the `core/` and `docs/` files.
+It also starts a live reload server so that any pages open to local copies of the docs will get reloaded once it has rebuilt the `core/` and `docs/` files.

 This is really helpful when actively developing patterns.

+Note: you should run `grunt` first since `grunt watch` only rebuilds the parts that have changed.

 ### Deploy core